sdqali/site/content/blog/2025-11-24-using-github-and-bitbucket-issues-for-comments-on-static-sites.markdown

 ## Second Iteration

-Both Bitbucket and GitHub offer public APIs that can fetch an issue and the comments on them.
-This makes it possible for each entry to fetch the comments from both sources, inter-leave them based on timestamps and render them directly on the page.
+Both Bitbucket and GitHub offer public APIs that can fetch an Issue and the Comments on the Issue.
+This makes it possible for each entry to fetch the Comments from both sources, inter-leave them based on timestamps and render them directly on the page.

 ```javascript
 document.addEventListener('DOMContentLoaded', function () {